BanklessDAO/bountybot-/README.md

  ### 5. Mongo DB Configuration

- Refer to the Bounty Board web application [https://github.com/BanklessDAO/bounty-board]README, including the instructions for setting up your customer record in the Customers collection
+ Refer to the Bounty Board web application [README](https://github.com/BanklessDAO/bounty-board), including the instructions for setting up your customer record in the Customers collection

+ Put the MongoDB URI into your .env file (see above)

-### 6. Create LogDNA Account
+### 6. Create LogDNA Account (optional)

 Start a free trial.
 If you do not mind about retaining logs (not necessary for local development), the service will always stay free.